PeterConstable/PythonTutorial/7_Intro_Functions_Flow_Control.md

 Some other languages use braces ```{...}``` or similar means to indicate grouping of statement.
 Python doesn't use braces; it only uses indentation.
 Each increase in indentation starts a new level of embedding, like a ```{```, and each decrease in indentation indicates the end of the grouping at that level, like a ```}```.

 If you don't do proper indentation, you'll either have syntactic errors or end up with Python interpreting things in a way you didn't intend.

-You can indent using either tabs or spaces, it doesn't matter.
-And the amount of indendation to indicate a grouping level doesn't matter: you could use two spaces, four spaces... however many you want.
+You can indent using either tabs or spaces, it doesn't strictly matter, though spaces are recommended (see [PEP8](https://peps.python.org/pep-0008/#tabs-or-spaces)).
+The amount of indendation to indicate a grouping level also doesn't strictly matter: you could use two spaces, four spaces... however many you want (four spaces is recommended—see [PEP8](https://peps.python.org/pep-0008/#indentation)).
 What _does_ matter, though, is that you need to use the same number of spaces or tabs consistently to indicate a given level of grouping.

 Another thing to note from the example above is the terminating ```:``` on statements that precede a new grouping level.